The next heart-pounding Tony Hill and Carol Jordan thriller from number one bestseller and queen of crime, Val McDermid.

 'We are all creatures of habit.
 Even murderers . . .'

 When human remains are discovered in the grounds of an old convent, it quickly becomes clear that someone has been using the site as their personal burial ground.
-But with the convent abandoned long ago and the remains dating back many years, could this be the work of more than one obsessive killer?
+But with the convent abandoned long ago and bodies dating back many years, could this be the work of more than one obsessive killer?

 Val McDermid is a number one bestseller whose novels have been translated into more than thirty languages, and have sold over sixteen million copies.
 She has won many awards internationally, including the CWA Gold Dagger for best crime novel of the year and the LA Times Book of the Year Award.
 She was inducted into the ITV3 Crime Thriller Awards Hall of Fame in 2009, was the recipient of the CWA Cartier Diamond Dagger in 2010 and received the Lambda Literary Foundation Pioneer Award in 2011.
 In 2016, Val received the Outstanding Contribution to Crime Fiction Award at the Theakstons Old Peculier Crime Writing Festival and in 2017 received the DIVA Literary Prize for Crime, and was elected a Fellow of both the Royal Society of Literature and the Royal Society of Edinburgh.
 Val has served as a judge for the Women's Prize for Fiction and the Man Booker Prize, and was Chair of the Wellcome Book Prize in 2017.
 She is the recipient of six honorary doctorates and is an Honorary Fellow of St Hilda's College, Oxford.
 She writes full-time and divides her time between Edinburgh and East Neuk of Fife.